 LCH's default rules are contained in its Rulebook, which is publicly available on its website.
-These set out the circumstances in which a clearing member may be declared to be in default and the actions that LCH may take in respect of that default, including the constitution of the relevant DMGs.
+These set out the circumstances in which a clearing member may be declared to be in default and, for each clearing service, the actions that LCH may take during the DMP, including the constitution of the relevant DMGs, tools for risk mitigation and liquidity management, auction arrangements and the sequence in which resources will be applied.